 Course Name Countries and Cultures Semester, Year 1st semester Number of Credits 2 Credits Course level 1000 Course Number 027001 Instructor(s) (Institution) LA FAY MICHELLE KAY(大学院文学研究院) Course Objectives Students will explore how their countries have influenced other countries and how other countries have influenced their own country.
 Students will be able to form a new picture of their own country's identity by combining knowledge of their country with the image of their country from the outside.
-Course Goals Students can see their own country from a different viewpoint.
-Students can assess how countries' perceive one another and to what extent those perceptions can be judged accurate.
-Students can create/identify a "myth" that supports their country and explain about the elements of this myth.
-Course Schedule Week 1: Introduction, class guidelines and expectations Week 2: What are communities and what communities do we belong to?
+Course Goals Students can see their own country from a diffe Students can assess how countries' perceive on accurate.
+Students can create/identify a "myth" that support e another and to what extent Course Schedule Week 1: Introduction, class guidelines and expectations Week 2: What are communities and what communities do we belong to?
 How are countries communities?
 Week 3: What is an "imagined community" and how does that help form a country?
 Week 4: Discussing our countries: positives, negatives, and misconceptions Week 5: Our countries: Inside looking out and outside looking in and in the media/social commentary Week 6 & 7: Small group presentations Week 8: History of Hokkaido University: How did the US influence Hokkaido and how did Hokkaido influence the US?
 Week 9: How did your country influence Japan?
 How did Japan influence your country?
 Weeks 10: Myth: A definition and a case study Week 11: Identifying Elements of Your Country's "Myth" and how do these elements manifest in society?
 Week 12 & 13: Discussion and Presentations Week 14: The Future: International?
 Transnational?
 Global?
-The Value of Mutual Influence Homework Week 15: Wrap-up session and self-evaluation Preparation for activities, including research and reading, will be conducted outside of class.
+The Value of Mutual Influence Week 15: Wrap-up session and self-evaluation Homework Preparation for activities, including research and reading, will be conducted outside of class.
 Group/pair work may also involve meeting outside of class.
-Grading System Group work/presentations: 75% Writing (reflection papers, self-assessments) : 25% ó Textbooks / Reading List Websites Website of Laboratory Additional Information Supplementary materials will be provided by the instructor.
+Grading System Group work/presentations: 75% Writing (reflection papers, self-assessments): 25% Group work/presentations: 75% Writing (reflection papers, self-assessments): 25% Textbooks / Reading List Websites Website of Laboratory Additional Information Supplementary materials will be provided by the instructor.